Help Your Child Stay at a Healthy Weight

 What can I do to help my child stay at a healthy weight?

-Help your child stay at a healthy weight by balancing what your child eats with physical activity.
+Help your child stay at a healthy weight by encouraging healthy eating and physical activity habits.
 Two of the best ways to help your child stay at a healthy weight are to:

 - Help your child and family eat healthier foods